Intoxicated driving is one of the most common criminal charges in Ohio.

 Under Ohio law (Ohio Revised Code § 4511.19), it is unlawful to operate a motor vehicle under the influence of alcohol or drugs.
 Ohio has graduated penalties for OVI offenses.
 This means a defendant will face worse penalties with each intoxicated driving offense.

-- A license suspension of up to three years.
+- Loss of your driver’s license for up to three years,

 If you get charged with a drunk driving offense in Ohio, your license will be suspended before you get a hearing on your case.

 You can take action to stop this.
 Contact an experienced OVI Ohio defense lawyer after your drunk driving arrest.
-You have 30 days to request a hearing to argue the automatic suspension.
+You have 30 days to request a hearing to challenge the automatic suspension.

 You May Face Additional Penalties if Other ‘Aggravating Factors’ are Present